SMVDGroup/SCORCH/README.md

 # Usage

-To use the scoring function, the conda environment needs to be activated first:
+To use the scoring function on both Linux and Mac OS, the conda environment needs to be activated first:

 ```bash
 conda activate scorch